What will you be feeling on “the big day” of top surgery? Eager anticipation, perhaps? A measure of anxiety, maybe? How about both?

 If you’re like most patients, you’ll have MTF top surgery in our private, fully accredited operating suite.
 Inspected by the same organization that certifies hospitals, our modern, spotless facility accommodates just one patient at a time.
 You will be the star of the day, and your safety is our top priority.

 Chances are, your procedure will be performed using intravenous (IV) sedation, also called twilight anesthesia.
 This means you will sleep easily during surgery and awaken quickly and without the side effects of general anesthesia.

 Breast surgery usually takes 90-120 minutes.
 Afterward, we’ll put you in a soft, supportive bra and move you to the recovery room where you will be monitored closely.
 After an hour or two, you can have a friend take you home to rest that same day.

 Recovery and Healing

 We strongly recommend you have a friend or loved one with you that first night in case you should need anything.
-In fact, it’s wise to have someone stay a day or two-or at least look in on you.
+In fact, it’s wise to have someone stay a day or two or at least look in on you.
 Having assistance in preparing a few meals, tidying up and caring for pets is a big help.
 You won’t be able to raise your arms above your shoulders or lift much weight for a while.

 You can expect to experience some bruising and swelling at first.
-Maintaining a low blood pressure and heart rate will help keep it to a minimum.
-Most post-op patients feel light to moderate discomfort that can be controlled with prescription or over-the-counter pain relievers.
+Maintaining low blood pressure and heart rate will help keep it to a minimum.
+Most post-op patients feel light to moderate discomfort that can be controlled with a prescription or over-the-counter pain relievers.
 Cold compresses can also help.

 As your body heals, you will begin to get a sense of what your scars will look like.
 They will fade over a period of several months, however, so you do not need to worry if they look obvious at first.
 Dr. Jacobs is adept at minimizing scarring and there are steps you can take to help as well.
 If you should end up with unfavorable scars, simple injections can usually help.